tecnico-sec/Secure-Sockets-in-action/README.md

 ## Asymmetric ciphers

 The goal now is to use asymmetric ciphers, with separate private and public keys.
-RSA is the most well known of these algorithms.
+RSA is going to be the algorithm that we will use, it is also the most well known algorithm to generate key pairs.

 #### Generating a pair of keys with OpenSSL